Franklin D. Roosevelt: Assistant Secretary of the Navy (1913–1920)

-Roosevelt refocused on the Navy Department as World War I broke out in Europe in August 1914.
-Though he remained publicly supportive of Wilson, Roosevelt sympathized with the Preparedness Movement, whose leaders strongly favored the Allied Powers and called for a military build-up.
-The Wilson administration initiated an expansion of the Navy after the sinking of the RMS Lusitania by a German submarine, and Roosevelt helped establish the United States Navy Reserve and the Council of National Defense.
-In April 1917, after Germany declared it would engage in unrestricted submarine warfare and attacked several U.S. ships, Congress approved Wilson's call for a declaration of war on Germany.
+Roosevelt refocused on the Navy Department when World War I broke out in 1914.
+Though he remained publicly supportive of Wilson, Roosevelt was privately opposed to neutrality.
+Following the sinking of the RMS Lusitania by a German submarine, Roosevelt helped establish the US Navy Reserve and proposed the Council of National Defense.
+In April 1917, after Germany declared it would engage in unrestricted submarine warfare and attacked several US ships, Congress approved Wilson's call for a declaration of war on Germany.

 Roosevelt requested that he be allowed to serve as a naval officer, but Wilson insisted that he continue as Assistant Secretary.
-For the next year, Roosevelt remained in Washington to coordinate the naval deployment, as the Navy expanded fourfold.
-In the summer of 1918, Roosevelt traveled to Europe to inspect naval installations and meet with French and British officials.
-On account of his relation to Theodore Roosevelt, he was received very prominently considering his relatively junior rank, obtaining long private audiences with King George V and prime ministers David Lloyd George and Georges Clemenceau, as well as a tour of the battlefield at Verdun.
-In September, on the ship voyage back to the United States, he contracted pandemic influenza with complicating pneumonia, which left him unable to work for a month.

-After Germany signed an armistice in November 1918, Daniels and Roosevelt supervised the demobilization of the Navy.
-Against the advice of older officers such as Admiral William S. Benson—who claimed he could not "conceive of any use the fleet will ever have for aviation"—Roosevelt personally ordered the preservation of the Navy's Aviation Division.
-With the Wilson administration near an end, Roosevelt planned his next run for office.
-He approached Herbert Hoover about running for the 1920 Democratic presidential nomination, with Roosevelt as his running mate.
+For the next year, Roosevelt coordinated the naval deployment from Washington, as the Navy expanded fourfold.
+In the summer of 1918, Roosevelt traveled to Europe to inspect naval installations and meet with French and British officials, including King George V and prime ministers David Lloyd George and Georges Clemenceau.
+In September, on the ship voyage back to the US, he contracted pandemic influenza with complicating pneumonia, which left him unable to work for a month.
+After the Armistice of 11 November 1918, Daniels and Roosevelt supervised the demobilization of the Navy.
+Against the advice of older officers such as Admiral William S. Benson—who claimed he could not "conceive of any use the fleet will ever have for aviation"—Roosevelt argued for the preservation of the Navy's Aviation Division.
+He also approved the investigation that led to the Newport sex scandal, for which he was reprimanded by a 1921 congresional subcommittee.